JonnodT/BopletCalc/README.md

 # BopletCalc

-This is a program to help users practice mental calculation
+This is a program to help users practice mental arithmetic.